 Generative Design AI Workflow

-Evaluating the Usability & Learning Experience of Autodesk Fusion 360's Generative Design Workspace
+Streamlining the Usability & Learning Experience of Autodesk Fusion 360's Generative Design Workspace

 Current Generative Design interface in Autodesk Fusion 360